network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-3.md

 ### Switchport Configuration

-- Configure the inter-switch link (Eth0/3 on both switches) as an **802.1Q trunk** to carry only VLANs 10,20, and 99.
+- Configure the inter-switch link (Eth3 on both switches) as trunk to carry only VLANs 10,20, and 99.
+- Configure switch uplinks to router (Eth4 on both switches) as a trunk, allowing only necessary VLANs.
 - Configure VLAN 99 SVI for sea-a1-asw1 - **10.1.99.10/24**
 - Configure VLAN 99 SVI for sea-b1-asw1 - **10.1.99.20/24**